-The initial Romanell Fellows blog, The Ethics of Rationing, was open to discussion in a timed forum, April 20 to 28, 2020.
+The initial Romanell Fellows blog, The Ethics of Rationing, was open to discussion in a one-week forum, at the end of April, 2020.
 Although this paper is prior to Covid-19, it is an article that will give the “lay of the land” on the ethics of rationing.
 The paper touches on plenty of topics, albeit briefly, it will provide Romanell Fellows with their varied interests and specializations with many issues to pursue in their comments.

 Jack Freer April 23, 2020 at 8:40 AM

 Persad, Wertheimer, & Emanuel (PWE) have described a resource allocation system they call the "complete lives system."
 They compare it to 3 better known system (UNOS, QALY, DALY).